-A self-evaluation at the start of it all will go a long way towards a smoother and better experience.
-Being diagnosed with breast cancer can be a scary period of your life, but we will be there to support you from the beginning to end!
+A self-evaluation at the start of it will go a long way towards a smoother and better experience.
+Being diagnosed with breast cancer can be a difficult period of your life, but we will be there to support you from beginning to end!

 2 thoughts on “Deciding Factors Before Undergoing Breast Reconstruction”

 I think it would be really helpful to have a reconstructive surgeon help out after you have had a mastectomy or lumpectomy.
 I know that it would help the person out because it wouldn’t feel like the person was missing anything.
 It also would be helpful to have normal tissue where the cancer was like you said.